TNOCS/csWeb/README.md

 #### Development environment ####

-This project was creating in **Visual Studio 2013**, update 3, using the **Web Extension** and **nodejstools.codeplex.com** extensions, among others.
-Although we use VS, this shouldn't keep you from developing in another environment.
-We have also tested this setup with **atom.io** using the **atom-typescript** package.
-Actually, the use of atom is probably advisable over using VS.

 We further use **node.js** or IIS to run our web application, although currently it suffices to copy everything to a public folder on the web to get up running.

 Finally, we rely on the Node Package Manager (part of node.js), **npm**, to install our server and development packages, **bower** (npm install -g bower), and **gulp.js** as our task runner.